 Vaccine Access at SHCS

-If you are concerned about a recent high-risk exposure to MPOX, please contact SHCS for a telehealth provider appointment via the Health e-Messaging portal or by calling 530-752-2349.
-If you have already been exposed, getting vaccinated as soon as possible after exposure to someone with MPOX (ideally within 4 days) may help prevent the disease, or make it less severe.
+If you are concerned about a recent high-risk exposure to mpox (formerly known as monkeypox) please contact SHCS for a telehealth provider appointment via the Health e-Messaging portal or by calling 530-752-2349.
+If you have already been exposed, getting vaccinated as soon as possible after exposure to someone with mpox (ideally within 4 days) may help prevent the disease, or make it less severe.

 Who Is Eligible for a Vaccine?

-Per California Department of Public Health guidance as of 11/15/2022, specific eligibility criteria for the vaccine have been removed.
-The MPOX vaccine is now available to:
+Per California Department of Public Health guidance (last updated 11/15/2022), specific eligibility criteria for the vaccine have been removed.
+The mpox vaccine is now available to:

 - Anyone living with human immunodeficiency virus (HIV)

-- Any cisgender man or trans person who has sex with cisgender men or trans persons
+- Any man or trans person who has sex with men or trans persons

 - People who use or are eligible for HIV Pre-Exposure Prophylaxis (PrEP)